André van Duin: 1990s: Move to commercial television and departure from theatre

 With the opening up of the Dutch broadcasting system in the 1990s, entertainers such as Van Duin received new opportunities.
-One of the first ventures Van Duin had on commercial television was the broadcasts of one of his revues on New Year's Eve 1990 on RTL4, which was then still a Luxembourgish company.
+One of the first ventures Van Duin had on commercial television was the broadcasts of one of his revues on New Year's Eve 1990 on RT L4, which was then still a Luxembourgish company.
 This broadcast attracted over 2.8 million viewers, becoming the most watched programme of the day.
 Meanwhile, TROS broadcast an unseen revue from Van Duin a few days later which received reportedly even more viewers.
 However, in 1990, Van Duin had agreed to make programmes for RTL for a duration of three years, sparking rumours about his relationship to the TROS.

 At RTL, Van Duin went on to present programmes as Wedden Dat and to participate as a panelist in the game show Wie ben ik? alongside Ron Brandsteder.
-It ended Van Duin up with the award TV star of the year 1991.
+Van Duin ended up with the award TV star of the year 1991.

 In 1993, Van Duin announced his departure from theatre.
 In a farewell concert in Rotterdam's Luxor Theatre, Van Duin played alongside Van Dusschoten for a last time as the latter went to retire from performing altogether.
 Van Duin aimed to concentrate more on television work.
 Shortly after, Van Duin relocated to Aruba, where he lived with his partner.

 In autumn 1993, he returned to the Netherlands to record a new comedy show.
 From its first episode, in which Van Duin dressed up as a pizza delivery man, a song became an instant success.
 Already before the broadcast, a Nieuwsblad van het Noorden journalist noted that "everybody in Aalsmeer studio was singing the song in the hallways".
 The song, now officially dubbed as "Pizzalied (Effe Wachten)", was released early December as a single and quickly topped the Dutch charts.

 In early 1995, Van Duin ended his two decades-long relationship with Wim van der Pluym due to the latter's alcohol misuse and moved back to Amsterdam.
-However, as Van der Pluym became threatingly ill, Van Duin flew back to Aruba to stay with him.
+However, as Van der Pluym became increasingly ill, Van Duin flew back to Aruba to stay with him.
 In July 1995, Van der Pluym died at the age of 43.